course-dprep/animation-imdb-ratings-analysis/README.md

 ## Repository Overview

-The structure of our repository is as follows:
+The structure of this repository is as follows:

 ``` text
 project-name/